Skip to Main Content

 Are there side effects from the vaccines or other concerns?

-One issue was that a few people in the trials developed Guillain-Barré syndrome in the days following the shot.
+One issue with ABRYSVO and AREXVY was that a few people in the trials developed Guillain-Barré Syndrome (GBS) in the days following the shot.
 Guillain-Barré is a rare disorder that causes muscle weakness and sometimes paralysis.

 “One could argue that the benefits of these vaccines far outweigh the risks; for instance, the protection afforded against severe RSV disease is greater than the small risk of Guillain-Barré in this situation,” says Dr. Roberts.
 There will be continued monitoring for Guillain-Barré and other issues once the RSV vaccines become available, he adds.